Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/slack-alert-integration.md

 ...
 ```

-By setting these parameters, you can enable and customize the integration to send alerts to your Slack channels, specifying the severity levels and providing the encrypted webhook URL.
-This setup ensures that important alerts are securely and efficiently communicated to your team.
+By setting these parameters, you can enable and customize the integration to send alerts to your Slack channels.

 For more information about configuring the Slack alert integration, read the following guide: